srilok-lg/srilok-lg/README.md

-# Operations Flow Visualization
+# Dual Graph Network Visualization

-This repository contains a visualization of our system's graph network using Mermaid.js.
+This repository contains visualizations of our system's graph network using Mermaid.js.

 ## Files

-- `index.html`: The main page containing the graph network visualization.
+- `index.html`: The main page containing both the Operations Flow and Infra Tree visualizations.
-- `mosaic.html`: A detailed page about the Mosaic component.
+- `media_planning.html`: Details about Media Planning.
+- `campaign_management.html`: Details about Campaign Management.
+- `inventory.html`: Details about Inventory.
+- `billing.html`: Details about Billing.

 ## Viewing the Visualization